hocuscodus/qed-lang/qedintro.md

 title: Quick tutorial
 permalink: /qedintro/
 ---
-This basic introduction shall ramp you up in minutes with something as strange - at first look, no worries! - as QED.
+This basic introduction shall ramp you up in minutes with something as strange - at first glance, no worries! - as QED.

 QED is great at designing complex graphical user interfaces the simple way.
 But before delving GUI features, here is the QED version of the traditional "Hello, World!" app, a simple one-liner: